Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/README.md

 1. In Visual Studio , create a new `Visual C#` `ASP.NET Web Application (.NET Framework)`.
 Choose `Web Api` in the next screen.
 Leave the project's chosen authentication mode as the default, i.e. `No Authentication`".
 2. Set SSL Enabled to be True.
 Note the SSL URL.
 3. In the project properties, Web properties, set the Project Url to be the SSL URL.
 4. Add the latest stable JSON Web Token Handler For the Microsoft .Net Framework 4.5 NuGet, System.IdentityModel.Tokens.Jwt, version 4.x to the project.
-Note:  Version 5.x will not work with this sample, as it requires .Net Framework 5.x.
+Note:  Version 5.x will not work with this sample.
 5. Add an assembly reference to `System.IdentityModel`.
 6. In the `Models` folder add a new class called `TodoItem.cs`.
 Copy the implementation of TodoItem from this sample into the class.
 7. Add a new, empty, Web API 2 controller called `TodoListController`.
 8. Copy the implementation of the TodoListController from this sample into the controller.
 9. Open Global.asax, and copy the implementation from this sample into the controller.
-Note that a single line is added at the end of Application_Start(), `GlobalConfiguration.Configuration.MessageHandlers.Add(new TokenValidationHandler());`.
+Note that a single line is added at the end of `Application_Start()`,
+      ```C#
+      GlobalConfiguration.Configuration.MessageHandlers.Add(new TokenValidationHandler());
+      ```
 10. In `web.config` create keys for `ida:AADInstance`, `ida:Tenant`, and `ida:Audience` and set them accordingly.
 For the public Azure cloud, the value of `ida:AADInstance` is `https://login.microsoftonline.com/{0}`.

 ### Creating the TodoListClient Project